triton-inference-server/tutorials/Conceptual_Guide/Part_1-model_deployment/README.md

 # What's next?

 In this tutorial, we covered the very basics of setting up and querying a Triton Inference Server.
 This is Part 1 of a 6 part tutorial series that covers the challenges faced in deploying Deep Learning models to production.
-Part 2 covers `Concurrent Model Execution and Dynamic Batching`.
-Depending on your workload and experience you might want to jump to Part 5 with covers `Building an Ensemble Pipeline with multiple models, pre and post processing steps, and adding business logic`.
+[Part 2](../Part_2-improving_resource_utilization/) covers `Concurrent Model Execution and Dynamic Batching`.
+Depending on your workload and experience you might want to jump to [Part 5](../Part_5-Model_Ensembles/) which covers `Building an Ensemble Pipeline with multiple models, pre and post processing steps, and adding business logic`.